tangorcraft/sc2coop-repo/README.md

   * Increases Shield Armor.
   * Increases chance to reflect damage back to the attacking unit (initial chance is 5%).
 Damage is nullified.
   * Increases damage dealt to attacking unit, when reflection triggered (initial damage is 5).
+* Added "Permanent Presence" ability to Destroyers that is summoned with "Death Fleet" calldown.
+This ability remove "Timed Life" behaviors from Destroyers for the cost of 3 supply (psi) each.

 # Swann
 #### swann_ex_mod.SC2Mod
 * Pulse Amplifier will now also give Wraith an ability to attack while moving (when "Move" command is used).
 Unlike Phoenixes, Wraith can't turn while moving.
 * Added "Calldown: Extra Supplies" ability to Command Center.
 Made it cost 100 minerals instead of energy and have 30 seconds cool down.
-To activate this ability, enter "-supply" command.

 # Raynor
 #### raynor_ex_mod.SC2Mod